ngbracket/ngx-layout/projects/apps/docs/documentation/docs/breakpoints/breakpoints.md

 ## Adding the orientation breakpoints

-The orientation breakpoints are a set of breakpoints that detect when a device is in portrait or landscape mode.
-Flex Layout has a set of these that conform to the Material Design spec built-in to the library.
+The orientation breakpoints are a set of breakpoints that detect when a device is in portrait or landscape mode. **Ngx-layout** has a set of these that conform to the Material Design spec built-in to the library.
 They can be found in the `ORIENTATION_BREAKPOINTS` `InjectionToken`.
 To have these added to the default breakpoints, you can provide the token `ADD_ORIENTATION_BREAKPOINTS` to your app as follows:

 ```typescript
 import {ADD_ORIENTATION_BREAKPOINTS} from '@ngbracket/ngx-layout';